WheteThunger/VehicleDeployedLocks/README.md

 }
 ```
 - `AllowIfDifferentOwner` (`true` or `false`) -- Whether to allow players to deploy a lock to a vehicle owned by someone else (i.e., a vehicle whose `OwnerID` is a different player's Steam ID).
 Such vehicles are likely spawned by a plugin, or a plugin allowed the player to claim that vehicle.
 This is `false` by default to protect owned vehicles from having locks deployed to them by others.
 Note: If the owner leaves a code lock unlocked, another player can still lock it with a custom code to lock out the owner.
 - `AllowIfNoOwner` (`true` or `false`) -- Whether to allow players to deploy a lock to a vehicle that has no owner (i.e., `OwnerID` is `0`), which usually describes vehicles that spawned naturally in the world, though some plugins may spawn vehicles with no owner as well.
-Note: Helicopters spawned at the Air Wolf vendor have no owner by default, unless a plugin sets it.
+Note: Vehicles spawned at NPC vendors have no owner by default, unless set by a plugin such as [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options).
 - `CraftCooldownSeconds` -- Cooldown for players to craft a lock if they don't have one in their inventory.
 Since players can pickup vehicle-deployed locks (by design), this cooldown prevents players from effectively making locks faster than they could normally craft them.
 Configure this based on the crafting speed of locks on your server.
 - `ModularCarSettings`
   - `AllowEditingWhileLockedOut` -- Whether to allow players to edit a car at a lift while they are not authorized to the car's lock.
-This is `true` by default to be consistent with the vanilla car locks which don't prevent players from editing the car.
+This is `true` by default to be consistent with the vanilla car locks which allow players to edit the car (which likely allows removal of the lock).
 Setting this to `false` will make it impossible for unauthorized players to edit the car.
 - `DefaultSharingSettings` (each `true` or `false`) -- Whether to allow players to bypass locks placed by their clanmates, ally clanmates, friends or teammates.
 More advanced sharing (such as players being in control of these settings) can be achieved via compatible sharing plugins.

 ## Localization